 Plant rocket (as it is also known) in pretty much any quality soil.
 They’ll even sprout in cold soil in zones 3 through 6.
 Arugula needs plenty of water but hardly needs fertilizing if you’ve been taking care of your soil throughout the summer.

-I have a fondness for fast-to-harvest plants because they make the waiting for everything else to ripen a little easier.
+I have a fondness for fast-to-harvest winter vegetables because they make the waiting for everything else to ripen a little easier.
 These bluish, lobed leaves are usually ready to pick only 40 days after seeding which gives you a bountiful crop well before the snow flies.

 Successive plantings will keep these perishable leaves coming.
 And don’t just stop at the leaves!
 If your plants do end up bolting in the variable fall-to-winter transition, just toss in the edible white flowers, green flower buds, and unripe seedpods in the salad bowl as well!